-At AIU, more of the courses you will take in this specialization will be devoted to your area of interest, on average, than at other similar schools.
-For a Bachelor of Business Administration degree with a specialization in Human Resource Management, your classes can include:
+For a Bachelor of Business Administration degree with a specialization in Human Resource Management, your classes may include:

 Employee Recruitment and Selection

 This course examines the process of recruitment, selection, and human resource record keeping in organizations.
 Topics covered for the essential functions of recruitment and selection include ethics, legal requirements, job analysis, job descriptions, and selection tools.
 It also presents how the effective management of people and jobs depends on accurate, reliable, comprehensive, and current personnel information.
 This course presents the practical approaches to managing these invaluable human resource records.